 16 Ways Leadership Assessments Strengthen Talent Strategy

-Organizations are navigating more talent disruption than ever — 77% of firms report ongoing leadership gaps that threaten their ability to meet business goals.1 Leadership assessments help fill these gaps by providing a data-driven foundation for identifying and developing high-potential employees, building strong teams, and supporting better talent decisions at every level.
+Organizations are navigating more talent disruption than ever — more than 3 in 4 organizations report persistent leadership gaps that jeopardize their ability to achieve strategic business objectives.1 Leadership assessments help fill these gaps by providing a data-driven foundation for:

 Below are 16 strategic ways to apply leadership assessments across the organization to drive growth, mitigate risk, and align talent strategy with business goals.